GSS-Cogs/prototypes/README.md

 ## Other dependencies

-We can probably run using dependencies beyond python3 and Yarn/NPM but you'll need to add them to the [Dockerfile](./Dockerfile) and make sure it (and the existing prototypes) works.
+We can probably run using dependencies beyond python3 and Yarn/NPM but you'll need to add them to the [Dockerfile](./Dockerfile) and make sure it (and the existing prototypes) work.